webtorrent/ut_pex/README.md

 ### start

 Start sending regular PEX updates to the remote peer.
 Use `addPeer` and `dropPeer` to control the content of PEX messages.
-PEX messages will be sent a little less than once per minute.
+PEX messages will be sent once every ~65 seconds.

 ```js
 wire.ut_pex.start()